Panthera fossilis

-Panthera fossilis (also known as Panthera leo fossilis or Panthera spelaea fossilis) is an extinct species of cat belonging to the genus Panthera, known from remains found in Eurasia spanning the Middle Pleistocene and possibly into the Early Pleistocene.
+Panthera fossilis, also known as Panthera leo fossilis and Panthera spelaea fossilis, is an extinct species of felid belonging to the genus Panthera known from fossil remains found in Eurasia spanning the Middle Pleistocene and possibly into the Early Pleistocene.

-Although often historically considered a subspecies of the living lion (Panthera leo), Panthera fossilis is currently considered either a distinct species to be ancestral to or a chronosubspecies of Panthera spelaea (commonly known as the cave lion or steppe lion).
+Although often historically considered a subspecies of the living lion (Panthera leo), Panthera fossilis is currently considered either a distinct species that is ancestral to, or a chronosubspecies of, Panthera spelaea (with both P. fossilis and P. spelaea having the common name "cave lion").
 In comparison to Late Pleistocene Panthera spelaea specimens, Panthera fossilis tends to be considerably larger, up to 400-500 kg, considerably exceeding modern lions in size, and making them among the largest cats to have ever lived, along with the South American sabertooth Smilodon populator.

 Taxonomic history

 The species was first described by Wilhelm von Reichenau in 1906 from remains excavated near Mauer in Germany.
 P. fossilis was historically considered a modern lion (P. leo) subspecies as Panthera leo fossilis.
-Some authors considered it a subspecies of Panthera spelaea (Panthera spelaea fossilis) or treat it as a distinct species.
+The placement of Panthera fossilis and its descendant Panthera spelaea as subspecies of the modern lion has been strongly questioned in recent scholarship, due to the genetic distinctiveness of P. spelaea from P. leo.
+Some authors consider P. fossilis a subspecies of Panthera spelaea (Panthera spelaea fossilis) while others treat it as a distinct species.
 Some employ a subgenus of Panthera, "Leo", to contain several lion-like members of Panthera, including P. leo, P. spelaea, P. atrox and P. fossilis.
 A 2022 study concluded that P. fossilis and P. spelaea represented a chronospecies lineage, with most differences between the two species explainable by size differences.

-Results of mitochondrial genome sequences derived from two Beringian specimens of Panthera spelaea indicate that it and Panthera fossilis were distinct enough from the modern lion to be considered separate species.
-On the other hand, recent analysis on the mandibles suggests P. fossilis was a subspecies of P. spelaea were instead of a separate species.